Do you want to add some wood to your reptile’s cage?

 Soak the wood pieces in the bleach-water solution (½ cup of bleach for every gallon of water) for 24 hours.

-Make sure you are using regular bleach without additional additives for laundry, such as Clorox Concentrated Bleach on Amazon.
+Make sure you use regular bleach without additional additives for laundry.

 After 24 hours, remove the wood from the bleach-water solution.